Inaugural U.S. Senior Women's Open Championship

 Championship Tickets and Volunteer Opportunities

-Volunteer registration for the 2018 U.S. Senior Women's Open Championship is now open and championship tickets to this historic event will be available for purchase starting in March.
+Volunteer registration for the 2018 U.S. Senior Women's Open Championship is now open and championship tickets to this historic event are available for purchase.

 Championship Field and Entries